Best Plate Carriers | Military, Law Enforcement, Budget

 The front kangaroo pouch has three magazine pouches, and the ample MOLLE ladders make it easy to add extra equipment.

 While the APC may be considered suitable for jumping, it’s a little larger than the typical minimalist plate carrier.
 However, it provides significant protection.
-You can also choose to add optional side plates to go along with your front and rear plate bags, making you feel like an APC with four plates.
+You can also add optional side plates to accompany your front and rear plate bags, making you feel like an APC with four plates.

 Overall, the Mayflower APC is an exceptional plug-and-play option that’s exceptionally well-made, durable, and comfortable.